tweaked-programs/cccbridge/docs/peripherals/TargetBlockPeripheral.md

 # Target Block

 ![Image title](../assets/images/peripherals/target_block.png){ align=left width="100" }
-This peripheral is used by the **Target Block**.
+This peripheral is provided by the **Target Block**.
 It is used to get data from **Create Display Sources**.

 The peripheral only has some implementations from the [Window API](https://tweaked.cc/module/window.html) to receive data.
-It can't be much manipulated manipulated.
+It can't be manipulated much.

 ## Metadata